 Iraqi Christians protest a wave of killing that has targeted the religious minority.

-Al Jazeera’s Rawya Rageh, reporting from Baghdad, said the explosions took place outside as well as in the yards of Christian homes across the capital.
+Al Jazeera’s Rawya Rageh reports from Baghdad that the ten explosions took place outside as well as in the yards of Christian homes across Baghdad.

-“Christmas Eve and day had gone by without incident, but unfortunately that tense calm is now shattered,” said our correspondent.
+“Christmas Eve and day had gone by without incident, but unfortunately that tense calm is now shattered,” Rageh said.

 Thousands of Christians are reported to have already fled the capital to the relatively safer north after a series of attacks targeting the community since October.

-The government of Iraqi Kurdistan in the north of the country has invited Christians to take refuge there, while the local federal government in Baghdad has also said it will protect them, our correspondent reported.
+The government of Iraqi Kurdistan in the north of the country has invited Christians to take refuge there, while the local federal government in Baghdad has also said it will do all that it can to protect them, Rageh reported.